mongolab/dex/README.md

                         but also supported.
 An asterisk is shorthand for 'all' --actual regexes are not supported.
 Note that -n '*' is equivalent to not providing a -n argument.
+  -s SLOWMS, --slowms SLOWMS
+                        Minimum query execution time for analysis, in milliseconds.
+Analogous to MongoDB's SLOW_MS value.
+                        Queries that complete in fewer milliseconds than this value will will not be analyzed.
+Default is 0.
   -v, --verbose         enables provision of additional output information,
                         including Dex's query and index analysis structures.
 ```